Performance of Contract

 3. Constructive delivery:

-In place of actual or symbolic delivery, the goods may be delivered without any change in their actual or visible custody.
+In place of actual delivery or symbolic delivery, the goods may be delivered without any change in their actual or visible custody.
 For example, where the goods at the time of sale are in possession of a third person and such third person acknowledges to the buyer that he holds the goods on his (buyer’s) behalf; the delivery is called constructive delivery.

 A sells to B 100 bags of rice lying in C’s warehouse.
 C acknowledges to B that he is holding these 100 bags on behalf of B. It is constructive delivery by A to B.